• Skip to primary navigation

 Chicken Parmesan Casserole

-Chicken Parmesan Casserole is by far one of the most popular (and simple) recipes on Thriving Home.
-Shredded chicken, flavorful marinara sauce, mozzarella and Parmesan cheeses, and a crunchy breadcrumb topping make up this quick and comforting casserole.
-Enjoy “as is” or serve over pasta.
+This 6-ingredient Chicken Parmesan Casserole is by far one of the most popular recipes on Thriving Home.
+Shredded chicken, marinara sauce, mozzarella and Parmesan cheeses, and a crunchy breadcrumb topping make up this easy and comforting casserole.

 Chicken parmesan casserole being scooped out of a dish. this …